haochenglouis/RobustTSF/README.md

 # RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies

-This code is a PyTorch implementation of our paper "RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies".
+This code is a PyTorch implementation of our ICLR 2024 paper "RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies".
 ## Prerequisites

 cvxpy